 - Young people who have not had clear defined boundaries set out in early childhood do not see acceptance so clearly.
 They need to be educated on this concept but harsh actions alone will not support behavioural change.
 By explaining this concept young people will learn to see the realities of what needs to be accepted in life (ones we have little control over) and which events we have some control and the right to appeal

-- Ask your pupils why you are requesting what you are.
+- Ask the children in your care why you are requesting what you are.
 Extract the maturity and moral understanding from them rather than trying to implant it.

 - Provide honest, reasonable and non-personal information to support this request.
-This can be easier for the young person to understand if you make the request about school conduct not just you as a teacher
+This can be easier for the young person to understand if you make logical to them

 - Don’t forget long term behaviour change is not quick and is not easy.
 We all have to accept that some young people could be prevented from doing so due to complex within child developmental issues and/or complex external factors